-After our diabetes diagnosis, we learn everything about the condition and about the dos and the don’ts.
+After our diabetes diagnosis, we learn everything about the condition and about the dos and don’ts.
 Then together with our doctor, we make a diabetes management plan.
 In those with type 2 diabetes, a common part of this is self-monitoring.

 The finger-stick blood test that has been promoted as a convenient, easy, and fast way to measure our blood glucose might not be as reliable as all of us thought.

-As a matter of fact, this finger stick testing has been thought to prove accurate reflection of glucose levels in the bloodstream.
+As a matter of fact, this finger stick testing has been thought to prove an accurate reflection of glucose levels in the bloodstream.
 However, according to a new study, this might not be true.
 So, the inevitable question comes is self-monitoring effective?